ali-ab-2003/Leetcode/Array Problems/Buy and Sell Stock/readME.md

 # Sum of Maximum Frequency Elements in an Array

-This C++ program provides a solution to find the `sum` of elements with `maximum frequency` in the array.
+This C++ program provides the maximum profit possible according to given data.

 ## Instructions